-If your kids are in line for some orthodontic treatment, you’re going to need to be prepared, too...
+If your kids are in line for some orthodontic treatment, you’re going to want to brace yourselves, too...

 Other than Doritogate, I can absolutely recall all my worries, concerns and anxieties that went through my mind as an early teen facing two years of braces.
 Will they hurt?
 How long do I have to wear them?
 Can I still eat my favourite foods (see above)?
 Will anyone want to kiss me?!
-It’s why, now I’m a parent, I’m here to share my top tips for setting your own child’s mind to rest before they start orthodontic treatment here in Singapore.
-Kid getting braces?
+It’s why, now I’m a parent, I’m here to share my top tips for setting your own child’s mind to rest before they start orthodontic treatment.
+Kid getting braces in Singapore?
 Read on…